mad-lab-fau/mad-gui/docs/contribution_guidelines.rst

 Before you start working, you will have to create a virtual environment and install our GUI.
 For more information on this, see our :ref:`Developer guidelines <developer guidelines>`.
+In case you wish to have a more detailed information regarding code documentation, replace `docs/modules/index.rst` with the contents from `docs/index_full.rst` and then use `doit docs` in your terminal.
+However, you might as well just look at the regarding documentation within the code.

 1 Design